freerangeandy/tab-loom/README.md

 ## Running the Application
 ### Hosting
-To host an instance of this application on a local server, open a terminal window and run the following command to start the Node server:
+To host an instance of this application on a local server, open a terminal window in the root directory of the application and run the following command to start the Node server:
 ```
 yarn start
 ```